Skip to content

 You should see a JSON object with an array of processes.
 Each with example usage and descriptions.
 Follow the same process as above to submit a job using any of these processes.

-Your Access Token will eventually expire.
-If you receive a 401 error, you will need to obtain a new token by running the Get an Access Token section again.
+Your Access Token will eventually expire (if using OIDC).
+If you receive a 401 error, you’ll need to obtain a new token by running the Get an Access Token section again.

 Further Reading & Official Docs⚓︎